-Class Structures

-Within Machanhill Primary we have pupils from Primary 1 to Primary 7.
-Uneven distribution of the school roll can make it necessary to form a 'Composite Class'.
+Class Structures Within Machanhill Primary we have pupils from Primary 1 to Primary 7.
+Uneven distribution of the school roll often makes it necessary to form a 'Composite Class'.
 This is a class which has children at 2 or more stages e.g. Primary 3 and Primary 4 pupils.

-The formulation of the composite class would be based on pupil working groups.
+The formulation of classes is firstly based on pupil working groups.
 No parent should be concerned that their child's education is being compromised by being in a composite class.
 However, if you would like further information regarding this matter, please do not hesitate to contact the school.
+3) School Ethos